 I don't believe much thought has yet gone into methods for controlling the moths when they devour non-target plants.
 I would guess that you could attempt to look for eggs and remove them manually, or attempt to control the larvae of the cinnabar moth (Tyria jacobaeae).
 We can't recommend pesticides as we are librarians and not licensed pesticide handlers, but you might investigate whether something like Btk (Bacillus thuringiensis kurstaki) is registered for controlling moths in their larval stage.
-Ohio State University Extension has information about Btk's use on gypsy moth.
+King County Public Health has information about Btk's use on gypsy moth.
 This should give you an idea of how Btk works.

 British Columbia's Island Crop Management shows images of the moth at various stages, including the eggs of the moth, so you will know what to look for.

 The British web page BugLife has information on the life cycle of the cinnabar moth: